jonnor/machinehearing/handson/bouncing-balls/README.md

 but some indications that it can change by up to 10% when height is increased 10x.

 Sports balls have standardized COR values

-Table tennis ball.
+- Table tennis ball.
 Shall bounce up 24–26 cm when dropped from 30.5 cm on to a standard steel block.
 COR of 0.887 to 0.923.
-Basketball.
-Shall rebound to between 960 and 1160 mm when dropped from a height of 1800 mm.
-COR between 0.53–0.64.
-Tennis ball.
+- Tennis ball.
 ATP regulations.
 Bounce to a height of 135 cm and 147 cm when dropped from 254 cm on a hard surface.
 COR of between 0.728 and 0.759.
-Golf ball.
+- Golf ball.
 Roughly 0.70
+- Basketball.
+Shall rebound to between 960 and 1160 mm when dropped from a height of 1800 mm.
+COR between 0.53–0.64.
-Baseball prewar construction is about 0.45.
+- Baseball prewar construction is about 0.45.

 For drop from rest, ignoring air friction
     C_R = \sqrt{\frac{h}{H}}, where
     h {\displaystyle h} h is the bounce height
     H {\displaystyle H} H is the drop height

 https://www.millersville.edu/physics/experiments/045/
 Bounce-to-bounce time is proportional to the square root of the bounce height.